Leaf expansion: Wall extensibility

 Blue light hits a plant's leaves and causes the downstream activation of proton pumps.
 In turn, this results in a decrease of the cell wall's pH.
 The decrease, in conjunction with membrane-bound proteins called expansins, increases the plasticity of the apoplastic membrane.
 This plasticity enables more cell area to be created during cell division, which expands the leaf as more standard-sized cells are added.
-The increase in overall organelles and cell area cause more stomates to form and more light to be utilized.
+The increase in overall organelles and cell area causes more stomates to form and more light to be utilized.

 In nature

 Different types of plants tend to grow at different rates.
 Those that grow slowly tend to prioritize having much smaller leaf areas in order to conserve energy, and will only expend them when an excess of light is close by.
 This is due to light being scarce, their slow growth preventing them from reaching the heights that fast-growing plants reach that provides them with plentiful amounts of light.
 As a contrast, the fast-growing plants have large leaves as a result of constantly being bathed in light.
-The differing leaf sizes allow both types of plants to coexist in nature while in different ecological niches, and explains why certain canopy layers tend to be highly uneven.
+The differing leaf sizes allow both types of plants to coexist in nature while in different ecological niches, and explain why certain canopy layers tend to be highly uneven.